ddelong/ddelong.github.io/_posts/2005-04-16-mac-os-x-1039-update-released.md

 > For those of you writing WebKit apps, a new Objective-C WebKit plugin API is supported that lets you put Cocoa widgetry into the Web page more easily.
 In addition enhancements to the Netscape Plugin API (made in conjunction with Mozilla Foundation) have been implemented for plugins that require cross-browser compatibility.

 For the non-geeks among us, the most exciting parts are the huge performance increases and the new HTML editing API.
 The former is witnessed immediately by using Safari.
-The HTML editing won&#8217;t appear until applications start using it.
+The HTML editing won't appear until applications start using it.
 Imagine blog editing software with this built-in.
 You can beautify your posts without knowing HTML.
 Sweet.